resin-studio/ballistic/README.md

 - probabilities could look like `Pr[x + y = z | ... ]`
 - bayesian network corresponds to type/DSL
 - operations in DSL correspond to constraints in bayesian types
-- bayesian network can be represented as constraint type:
+- bayesian network can be represented as constraint type and an expression:
     - x : a, z : c, y : {b | a, b, c : Sum} ~> y = z - x
 - samples are represented as variables in types
 - distributions are not in types directly